martinjackson/simple-widgets/docs/SearchSortTable.md

         totalCAN,
     ];
 ```
-2. **height** = the height of the scroll box only.
+4. **height** = the height of the scroll box only.

-3. **hover** = indicates when a row in the table is hovered over it will change to the hoverColor or cyan if no hover color is given.
+5. **hover** = indicates when a row in the table is hovered over it will change to the hoverColor or cyan if no hover color is given.
 Cyan is the default hover color.
 If you want to detect that the hover over row was clicked, the user should have an onClick event in the tr in the eachRowInTable function.

-4. **hoverColor** = is the color that is displayed when a row in the table is hovered over.
+6. **hoverColor** = is the color that is displayed when a row in the table is hovered over.
 If a value is not given, it will default to cyan.
 An example would be:
 ```javascript
 hoverColor="yellow"
 ```

+7. **indexing** = is a function that returns the indexes into the current data being displayed.
+This is used in eachRowInTable function where the user needs to actually access the actual data.
+The user will need to add the indexing as a state variable.
+See examples.

-5. **letters** = will display upper case letters, lower case letters, and digits below the search bar.
+8. **letters** = will display upper case letters, lower case letters, and digits below the search bar.
   - To use the letters option:
     1. Select a column header from the drop down menu.
     2. Select a letter or digit.